DimensionDev/Maskwork/Docs/Components/Misc/PublicKeyDeclaration_v2.md

 PublicKeyDeclaration is designed to represent the public key of a Persona.
 It is a binary payload in Base58 format.

+All Maskwork-supporting softwares must not demand any additional data to identify a public key.

 ## Data Fields

 Field Name          | Description